 You can "file now" and "pay later" using our Direct Payment option.
-See page 19.

-If your 2008 return is based on a calendar year, it must be filed and the tax paid no later than April 15, 2009.
+See page 11.
+If your 2010 return is based on a calendar year, it must be filed and the tax paid no later than April 18, 2011.
+Taxpayers will have extra time to file and pay income tax because April 15, 2011 is a observed legal holiday for the IRS.
+The Kansas filing due date is based on the IRS due date; therefore, by law, filing and payment deadlines that fall on a legal holiday are timely satisfied if met on the next business day.
 If your return is based on a fiscal year, your Kansas return is due the 15th day of the 4th month following the end of your fiscal year.
 The instructions in this booklet assume a calendar year taxpayer.
-NOTE: Your refund may be disallowed if your return is not filed within two (2) years of the "original" due date and penalty and interest will accrue on balance due returns filed after the original due date.

-AMENDED RETURNS: In general, amended returns must be filed with the Department of Revenue within three (3) years of when the original return was filed.
-If the amended return will result in a refund to you, the amended return may be filed within three (3) years of when the original return was filed, or within two (2) years from the date the tax was paid, whichever is later.
+AMENDED RETURNS: If the amended return will result in a refund to you, the amended return must be filed within three (3) years of when the original return was filed (including extensions allowed) or within two (2) years from the date the tax was paid, whichever is later.